Find out how many Jordan applications have been filed in Alberta.

 Justice and Solicitor General started tracking defence applications – to dismiss cases based on Jordan timelines – on October 25, 2016.

-- 8 granted (1 was appealed by the Crown)
+- 17 granted (3 of which are being appealed by the Crown)

 Crown Prosecutors' Manual